BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-tyntec-whatsapp/README.md

 It is a TypeScript library that allows your bots to use WhatsApp through the tyntec Conversations API.
-The adapter supports two-way (incoming and outgoing) messaging with templates and free-form.
+The adapter supports two-way (incoming and outgoing) messaging with templates, free-form and rich media.

 Look how easy it is to use: